EconomyLens.com

 Related

-The potentially “chilling effects” on renewable and energy storage investment in Italy are quite clear, Davide Panzeri, head of Italy-EU policy at climate think tank ECCO, told AFP.
-“It would both make gas more competitive and signal a willingness by the Italian executive to upend a longstanding European decarbonisation policy,” he stated.
+The potentially “chilling effects on renewable and energy storage investment in Italy are quite clear,” Davide Panzeri, head of Italy-EU policy at climate think tank ECCO, told AFP.
+“It would both make gas more competitive and signal a willingness by the Italian executive to upend a longstanding European decarbonisation policy,” he said.
 Brussels is preparing proposals for a reform of the bloc’s 20-year-old flagship carbon market scheme later this year.
 However, European Commission chief Ursula von der Leyen is against any major changes, stating that high energy prices can only be alleviated by slashing fossil fuel use.

-Italy’s plan of “neutralising carbon costs is in contradiction with the ETS Directive and single market rules, so engagement on this with the Commission will be complex,” Panzeri said.
-He argues that it would also make Italy’s competitive challenges “worse, as it incentivises reliance on gas.”
+Italy’s plan of “neutralising carbon costs is in contradiction with the ETS Directive and single market rules, so engagement on this with the Commission will be complex,” Panzeri noted.
+He argues that it would also exacerbate Italy’s competitive challenges “as it incentivises reliance on gas.”
 European gas prices have surged dramatically since the United States and Israel launched their war against Iran, which responded with retaliatory strikes across the region.

 Gas accounted for 47 percent of Italy’s electricity production in 2025, the highest share in the EU after Ireland and Malta, according to research group Ember.
 The country has not had nuclear power since 1990, though Meloni’s government is working on a potential return.
-Italy’s renewable energy sector continues to grow despite bureaucratic hurdles: 49 percent of its electricity in 2025 came from renewables, up from 39 percent in 2015.
+Italy’s renewable energy sector continues to grow despite bureaucratic hurdles, with 49 percent of its electricity coming from renewables in 2025, up from 39 percent in 2015.
 However, the share of solar and wind still trails well behind countries like Greece, Spain, and the Netherlands.

 © 2024 AFP